Skip to content

 ops = read_opsum(fl, "Interactions")

-Writing results to hdf5
+Writing results to HDF5

-For C++ we provide a convenient way of writing results to hdf5 files.
-In general all numerical data, including scalar real/complex numbers as well as armadillo vectors and matrices can be easily written to file using the FileH5 object.
+The results of numerical simulation are typically stored in output files.
+A standard scientific data format is the HDF5 format.
+Julia supports input and output to HDF5 with the HDF5.jl package.
+For C++ we provide a convenient way of writing results to HDF5 files.
+In general all numerical data, including scalar real/complex numbers as well as Armadillo vectors and matrices can be easily written to files using the FileH5 object.

-auto fl = FileH5(XDIAG_DIRECTORY "/examples/user_guide/output.h5", "w!");
+auto f1 = FileH5("output.h5", "w!");

-fl["e0"] = e0;
+f1["e0"] = e0;

-fl["evals"] = evals;
+f1["evals"] = evals;

-fl["evecs"] = evecs;
+f1["evecs"] = evecs;

 The second argument "w!" specifies the access mode to the file. "w!" is the forced write mode, where preexisting files are overwritten.
+Additionally, a protected write mode "w" raising an error for existing files, and a read mode "r" are provided.

 Symmetries